 How to prevent flare-ups and complications of eczema?

-Complications and flare-ups can be prevented by the following ways:
+Complications and flare-ups of eczema can be prevented in the following ways:

 - Moisturizing the skin frequently with moisturizers without chemicals, artificial colors, and fragrances